yuejoyceliu/yueliu96.github.io/source/_posts/Gas-Phase Fragmentation of Oligonucleotide Ions.md

 - 3'-B affects 5'-B loss: 3'-B=A>C>T>G
 - subsequent decomposition: w and (a-B)
 - loss of PO$_3^-$ from 5'-P ions (ex: w ions $\rightarrow$ y) can compete effectively with loss of a base.
 Lower charge generally favors more greatly the loss of PO$_3^-$ group
-- Multiple base loss increses with increasing activation and incresing charge state
+- Multiple base loss increases with increasing activation and increasing charge state

 #### 2.1.3 trinucleotide